Java Serverless Cloud

 Job Guarantee Program

-The Job Guarantee program is available only to candidates who enrol in Option 3 (Project and Industrial Training and Paid Internship Program).
+The Job Guarantee program is available only to candidates who enroll in Option 6 (Project and Industrial Training and Paid Internship Program + Pro Plan).
 It is important to note, however, that the Job Guarantee program has its own selection criteria, so not everyone may be considered for the program.
 To learn more about the Job Guarantee program, please visit Job Guaranteed Software Courses

 Make your career in the next big thing in cloud computing.
 More and more companies are moving to serverless computing as it enables them to build agile event driven distributed applications faster.